peterKaleta/fixture-factory/README.md

 #### passing options to  [faker.js](https://github.com/marak/Faker.js/) methods

-if given method requires additional parameters you can pass it by adding `options` parameter
+if given method requires additional parameters you can pass it by adding `args` property

 ```
 var fixtureFactory = require('fixture-factory');